Crisis Recovery insurance means you can focus on getting better, without worrying about how you’re going to get by once you recover.

 This is how Crisis Recovery insurance works alongside Income Protection.

-- Income Protection insurance is designed to protect up to 75% of your income your after a waiting period of your choice, while you cannot work due to sickness or injury.
+- Income Protection insurance is designed to protect up to 70% of your income after a waiting period of your choice, while you cannot work due to sickness or injury.

-- TPD insurance is designed to protect against long term disability and pay a lump sum after a 6 months wait if you become permanently disabled, as defined in the policy and you can no longer work in your current occupation.
+- TPD insurance is designed to protect against long-term disability and pay a lump sum after a 6-month wait if you become permanently disabled, as defined in the policy and you can no longer work in your current occupation.

 Together they can protect your immediate loss of health and your future loss of income-earning ability.

-Take a look at some quick questions people ask about Income Protection.
+Take a look at some quick questions people ask about Accident Only protection insurance.

 What is it?